39 Museums in Salvador: Discover the history and culture of Bahia

 79 Joana Angelica Avenue

-The Museu da Santa Casa de Misericórdia, or simply Museu da Misericórdia, is one of Salvador’s most significant cultural spaces, located in an imposing 17th century mansion between Praça Municipal and Praça da Cruz Caída.
-Founded in 2006, the museum preserves and celebrates the history of Santa Casa de Salvador and the state of Bahia, as well as reflecting the evolution of social and educational assistance over almost 500 years.
+The Museum of Santa Casa de Misericórdia, or simply the Misericórdia Museum, is one of the most important cultural spaces in Salvador, located in an imposing 17th century mansion between the Praça Municipal and the Praça da Cruz Caída.
+Founded in 2006, the museum preserves and celebrates the history of Santa Casa de Salvador and the state of Bahia, reflecting the evolution of social and educational assistance over almost 500 years.

 Museu da Misericórdia em Salvador da BA